Navigating The Medical Malpractice Claim Process

 Many times clients will have some or even all of the relevant medical records and will provide those records to The Law Offices of Dr. Michael M. Wilson, M.D., J.D. & Associates.
 We would then review those records to determine the best initial investigation plan.
 Many times, Dr. Wilson will review the medical records and can provide a detailed medical analysis to the client or prospective client.

 Sometimes, Dr. Wilson recommends that the client obtain some of the medical records themselves.
 Other times, the client will prefer for Dr. Wilson to obtain their medical records, medical bills, medical X-rays, fetal monitor strips, and other materials for them.
 Either the client or Dr. Wilson can request that the hospital or health care provider send an electronic medical record (EMR) to your lawyer on a CD.
-Hospitals are only allowed to charge for actual labor costs of placing record on a disc, which is not the case with per-page charges for paper copies.
+Hospitals are only allowed to charge for actual labor costs of placing records on a disc, which is not the case with per-page charges for paper copies.

 Selecting a Claim Method